-A Cool Cube™ at Frozen Temperatures is not an ordinary transport cooler (frozen vaccine and FFP carrier).
+A Cool Cube™ at Lab Freezer Temperatures is not an ordinary transport cooler (frozen vaccine and FFP carrier).
 It is an easy-to-carry, qualified container and pack-out system that keeps temperature sensitive product (varicella, MMRV, zoster, fresh frozen plasma) frozen between -50° and -15°C for over 2.5 days – without using ice or electricity!
 This cooler is ideal for transport, but also excels at protecting valuable product during off-site use and power outages, regardless of hot conditions.
 The simple, validated, patented technology is the best compact thermal protection product available to maintain the cold chain!

-Frozen Cool Cube™ Technical Information
+Lab Freezer Cool Cube™ Technical Information

 Easy & Safe Pack-Out